Glossary of baseball terms: bail

 While the first two examples are analogues to bailing out of a plane via parachute, the last one is akin to bailing out a boat on the verge of being swamped, or perhaps bailing somebody out of jail.

 balk

-Probably the most confusing concept in baseball, even for avid fans.
+A balk is considered to be one of baseball's more complicated rules.
 Balks are covered in rule 6.02(a) in the Official Baseball Rules as published by Major League Baseball.
 Generally speaking, a balk is any illegal action by the pitcher when there is a runner (or runners) on base.